Margherita Rinaldi: Opera recordings

-Rinaldi made only two commercial opera recordings, as Gilda in Rigoletto opposite Rolando Panerai and Franco Bonisolli, which was also the soundtrack of a German television production, and as Ilia in Mozart's Idomeneo with Sir Colin Davis conducting.
+Rinaldi made only three commercial opera recordings, as Gilda in Rigoletto opposite Rolando Panerai and Franco Bonisolli, which was also the soundtrack of a German television production, as Lucilla in Rossini’s La Scala Di Seta, and as Ilia in Mozart's Idomeneo with Sir Colin Davis conducting.
 Luckily, unofficial "pirate" recordings have preserved several of her live performances: the Spoleto Lucia di Lammermoor, the Scala I Capuleti e i Montecchi and Linda di Chamounix, the RAI Le Prophète, a 1967 Rigoletto from Turin, and the 1978 Norma from Florence.

 Concert

 Rinaldi was an excellent performer of sacred music; she often sang with the RAI National Symphony Orchestra.
 She performed the part of Maria Maddalena in Lorenzo Perosi's oratorio La Resurrezione di Cristo in 1969, and was the soprano soloist in both Handel's Messiah in 1970, conducted by Bertola, and in Beethoven's Ninth Symphony in 1981.
 She performed at La Scala in Rossini's Petite messe solennelle, and for RAI TV in Mozart's Vesperae solennes de confessore.
-She recorded Carissimi's Dives malus with Angelo Ephrikian, and took part in the first recording of Rossini's Messa di Gloria in 1974.
+She recorded Carissimi's Dives malus with Angelo Ephrikian and took part in the first recording of Rossini's Messa di Gloria in 1974.
 She recorded two Bach cantatas, Jauchzet Gott in allen Landen, BWV 51, and Mein Herze schwimmt im Blut, BWV 199, with Antonio Janigro and the Angelicum Orchestra of Milan for Ricordi.

 Later life

 Rinaldi retired from the stage in 1981.
-She lived outside Florence where she privately coached young singers.
+She lived outside Florence, where she privately coached young singers.

 Rinaldi died in Impruneta on 7 September 2023, at age 88.